opensafely/documentation/docs/study-def.md

 ### File names

-A study definition called `study_definition.py` will create a file called `input.csv`.
+A study definition called `study_definition.py` will create a file called `input.csv.gz`.
 If you only require one study population, we recommend you stick with this.

 Multiple study definition files can be specified using a suffix like: